 3. Wirecast: Best for Pro Features

 It's incredibly easy to use with a user-friendly platform.
-And, it comes with some of the most robust feature sets of any of these options (as it should with that price point).
+And, it comes with some of the most robust feature sets (as it should go with that price point).

 Widely compatible and with unlimited source support, Wirecast is clearly the superior option.
 The only downside aside from the price is that it is still software, not hardware.
 This means it will be using a lot of your computer memory.